emdash/brainbox/manual.md

 [args...])... ] [ *consumer* [args ... ] ]

-In plain language: each query begins with an optional *producer*, followed by any nymber of *filters*, and ending with an optional *consumer*.
+In plain language: each query begins with an optional *producer*, followed by any number of *filters*, and ending with an optional *consumer*.
 Some query commands consume options and / or required arguments.